-If you are a director considering taking out a life insurance policy, you can achieve savings of up to 50% if you set up relevant life cover via your own limited company rather than paying for the premiums out of your personal post-tax income.
+As a director, you can achieve savings of up to 50% if you take out life insurance via your limited company compared to a personal policy – paid out of post-tax income.

-In this guide, we consider 12 key facts about relevant life policies (RLPs), and how company directors can benefit.
+In this guide, we present 12 key facts about relevant life policies (RLPs), the benefits and the pitfalls.

 12 key facts about relevant life insurance cover